mstksg/inCode/copy/entries/lenses-and-prisms.md

 set  :: Lens' s a -> (a -> s -> s)           -- set the 'a' inside an 's'
 ```

-respecting [some laws][lenslaws] --- get-put, put-get, and put-put.
-Abstract
+respecting [the lens laws][lenslaws] --- get-put, put-get, and put-put.
-mathematical laws are great and all, but I'm going to tell you a secret that
+Abstract mathematical laws are great and all, but I'm going to tell you a
-subsumes those laws.
+secret that subsumes those laws.

 [lenslaws]: https://www.schoolofhaskell.com/school/to-infinity-and-beyond/pick-of-the-week/a-little-lens-starter-tutorial#the-lens-laws-